MarkBorcherding/markborcherding.github.com/_posts/2014-11-02-logging-runit-services.markdown

 This works and is rather straightforward, but there is an easier way.

-Create the directory in `/etc/service/my_app/log`.
+Create the directory `/etc/service/my_app/log`.
 In there drop an executable script called `run` that looks like this.

 {% highlight bash %}
 #!/bin/bash